 Robin Batterham (OB 55)

-Robin Batterham attended BGS from 1950-1955 and completed a PhD in chemical engineering at the University of Melbourne in 1965.
-He then went onto receive a scholarship from the Commonwealth Scientific and Industrial Research Organisation (CSIRO), to undertake a post doctoral at the central research laboratories of ICI in the United Kingdom.
-Robin then returned to Australia in 1970.
-And took up the position of chief scientist of the CSIRO’s Division of Mineral Engineering, and was later promoted to division chief.
+Robin Batterham attended BGS from 1950 to 1955 and completed a PhD in chemical engineering at the University of Melbourne in 1969.
+He went on to receive a scholarship from the Commonwealth Scientific and Industrial Research Organisation (CSIRO), to undertake a post-doctoral at the central research laboratories of ICI in the UK.

 Robin Batterham, left, receiving his Hall of Fame Award from the Chairman of Council, Ian Paroissien